metafacture/metafacture-documentation/Fix-User-Guide.md

 end
 ```

-For perfomance reason it is useful to integrate macros and maps that are used often in an do once bind.
+For performance reasons it is useful to integrate macros and maps that are used often in a `do once` bind.